smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ## Impact on existing code

 With the variety of components being added in this proposal which run separate from the main HMI, a startup script will be required to handle the initialization of all of these components.
 This script will start the HMI, python backend, and any desired plugins all at once using a single command.
-This new script will need it's own simple configuration file in order to start each plugin, for example:
+This new script will need its own simple configuration file in order to start each plugin, for example:

 ```
 {